PerlFFI/FFI-Platypus/README.md

 will come in after that.
 This allows you to modify / convert the arguments to conform to the C API.
 What ever value you return from the wrapper function will be returned back to the original caller.

+# CAVEATS

+Platypus and Native Interfaces like libffi rely on the availability of dynamic libraries.
+Things not supported include:

+- Systems that lack dynamic library support

+    Like MS-DOS

+- Systems that are not supported by libffi

+    Like OpenVMS

+- Languages that do not support using dynamic libraries from other languages

+    Like Google's Go.
+Although I believe that XS won't help in this regard.

+The documentation has a bias toward using FFI / Platypus with C.  This is my fault, as my background in mainly in C/C++ programmer (when I am not writing Perl).
+In many places I use "C" as a short form for "any language that can generate machine code and is callable from C".
+I welcome pull requests to the Platypus core to address this issue.
+In an attempt to ease usage of Platypus by non C programmers, I have written a number of foreign language plugins for various popular languages (see the SEE ALSO below).
+These plugins come with examples specific to those languages, and documentation on common issues related to using those languages with FFI.
+In most cases these are available for easy adoption for those with the know-how or the willingness to learn.
+If your language doesn't have a plugin YET, that is just because you haven't written it yet.

 # SUPPORT